-- 1. They provide an energy source for microbiological activity and so can add to the oxygen demand loading ie. they contribute to CBOD. - 2.
-They can add to an odour problem eg cyclopentadiene. - 3.
-They are flammable (explosive in confined spaces) and so increase the risk of fires. - 4.
-Some are toxic - a) Neurotoxic eg hexane
+- They provide an energy source for microbiological activity and so can add to the oxygen demand loading ie. they contribute to CBOD. - They can add to an odour problem eg cyclopentadiene. - 3.
+They are flammable (explosive in confined spaces) and so increase the risk of fires. - Some are toxic - a) Neurotoxic eg hexane - b) Carcinogenic eg benzene, benzo[a]pyrene - Most are insoluble in water and they are also less dense than water, so they float on water bodies and may coat earth, animals, birds and other surfaces.

-Version: 4

-KB Item: 2241 Page 1 of 3 b) Carcinogenic eg benzene, benzo[a]pyrene
+Version: 5 KB Item: 2241 Page 1 of 3